-All Tibetan Spaniels in TSCA Rescue’s care must undergo the veterinary procedures listed below before placement in adoptive homes.
-The purpose of the protocol is to ensure that the Tibbie has received preventative care and necessary treatments before adoption and that the adopter is fully informed of any health issues that exist at the time of adoption.
+All rescue Tibetan Spaniels must receive the following pre-adoption veterinary care from a licensed veterinarian before placement in their adoptive homes.
+The protocol ensures that the Tibbie has received preventative care and any necessary treatments before adoption and that the adopter is fully informed of any health issues that exist at the time of adoption.
 TSCA Rescue must inform the Trust of any health issues discovered during the protocol.

 Routine Examination and Treatment